huntdatacenter/docs/docs/data-transfers/internal-kista.md

 *Note.
 The information above is for illustration and will not work for your connection.
 Your account information will contain different information for the "Server" and "Username".*

-Less is a command that allows you to read the content of a file.
-We suggest you copy the information from this file to your favourite text editor to keep it available while performing the next steps.
-To close the file, press q.
 Next, connect to your kista using the SFTP protocol.
 This may seem unfamiliar at first, however its simple to use once you get going:

-3. From your home machine, connect to the kista over SFTP using your account information collected above.
+3. From your home machine, connect to the kista over SFTP using the transfer information collected above.

 ```bash
 # -- Principal example